dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

 o
 ```
 We get the same result, but less succinct, and has greater opportunities for bugs.
 For example, if you omitted the line `i += 1`, the loop would iterate forever -- try it.
 Pressing `Ctrl-C` will exit from such an infinite loop.

+This way of steping through an object with a for loop works for other objects too (such as lists) as long as they are *iterable* objects.

 ### The `range()` function